Online Operations Manual

 The retention policies are used to define durations over which to aggregate data.
 For example, a retention policy of “1s” with an aggregate function of “max” would keep the single maximum data point over each one second window.

-You can see the retention policies on a database named foo_online
+You can see the retention policies on a database named foo_online with the command:

 curl -k -u $INFLUX_USERNAME:$INFLUX_PASSWORD 'https://influxdb.ligo.caltech.edu:8086/query?pretty=true' --data-urlencode "q=show retention policies on foo_online"